February 25, 2019 327

 Here the entrepreneur is at liberty to give on the spot allowance to his customer.
 This right must always remain with the entrepreneur as the managing director.

-The aim of this strategy is to charge a price that will be high enough to cover the cost of materials purchased, operating expenses as well as the profit.
+This strategy aims to charge a price that will be high enough to cover the cost of materials purchased, operating expenses as well as the profit.
 There are three types of cost-oriented pricing strategies namely; mark-up, cost-plus, and target pricing strategies.

 This is defined as the difference between the cost of an item and its selling price.
 In modern merchandising, firms generally express this difference in terms of the mark-up percentage.
 For example, if an item costs a firm $50, and is sold for $75; the mark-up percentage is 331/3 of the selling price.